coap-security/liboscore/doc/guides/message_api.md

 and updates to option values can only happen if the new value has the exact same size as the old one.
 These limits are to ensure that it can be implemented even on the most resource-constrained backends, which often serialize added options right into a transmit buffer.
+It does not contain any operations for serializing and deserializing the higher-level option values like uint or block options.

-There is some flexibility for CoAP implementations in how strict to be with respect to options;
+There is some flexibility for CoAP implementations in how strict to be with respect to the insertion of options;
 for the purpose of this discussion, we'll classify them as

 * *lax*: CoAP options and payload can be set in any sequence,